hse-cs/waggon/README.md

 (See more examples in the [documentation](https://hse-cs.github.io/waggon/).)

-The following code snippet (does this and that)
+The following code snippet is an example of surrogate optimisation.

 ```python
 import waggon